28 May 2024

 Court room follies

 My hats are off to all these intrepid artists!
-I was thinking about what a shame it is not to see someone one using an iPad Pro, .....
+I was thinking about what a shame it is not to see someone using an iPad Pro, .....

 They are all amazing but I think my favorites are the smallest and least finished of them all, the quirky quick sketches by Jonathan Alter who is a journalist at NYT, among other things.
 From looking at all of the work it's clear that he is the only one working from an i-pad, I believe.
 Good Choice!